What is the IRS Fresh Start Initiative?

 There are strict qualification requirements for an OIC and not everyone who owes thousands of dollars to the IRS will qualify for the program.
 Refer to our “Avoid Scam” section to make sure you stay away from fraudulent companies that promise you an Offer in Compromise, without first analyzing your specific tax situation, and preparing the necessary forms for the IRS, since the IRS is the only one that can approve an OIC.

 Who qualifies for the IRS Fresh Start Initiative?

-In order to qualify for the IRS Fresh Start initiatives for debt settlement or lien withdrawals generally, you’ll need a couple of things at a minimum: The first is that any missing or unfiled tax returns must be filed.
+In order to qualify for the IRS Fresh Start initiatives, you’ll need a couple of things at a minimum: The first is that any missing or unfiled tax returns must be filed.
 The other thing that is typically required is that you are current with your estimated tax payments or your current withholdings are correct, and they have been so for the last 6 months.

-How To Apply For IRS Tax Debt Forgiveness Program
+How To Apply For IRS Tax Forgiveness Program

-To make it easier for taxpayers to qualify for the tax debt forgiveness program, the IRS has expanded their Fresh Start initiative.
-The Fresh Start initiative offers taxpayers the following ways to pay their tax debt:
+To make it easier for taxpayers to qualify for the tax forgiveness program, the IRS has expanded their Fresh Start initiative.
+The Fresh Start initiative offers taxpayers the following ways to pay their taxes: